chavarera/PythonScript/Data_Structure_In_Python/String/BasicOfStrings.md

-## String
+## String :abcd:

 ### Basic of String
-  - String is collection of Alphabets numbers and special character.
+  - String is collection of Alphabets :A: numbers and special character :congratulations:.
-  - Python does not support **char**  datatype single character also consider as string.
+  - Python does not support **char**  datatype single :a: character also consider as string.
   - strings are immutable.
-This means that we that we can't change any element of a string.
+This means that we that we can't :no_entry_sign: change any element of a string.
   ```python
   strings="I am string "
   #So, we can't do strings[2]='b' as we did with lists
   ```
-  - Python strings can be created with single quotes, double quotes, or triple quotes.
+  - Python strings can be created with single quotes , double quotes , or triple quotes .
   - When we use triple quotes, strings can span several lines without using the escape character.
-  Define string using single quotes
+  Define string using single quotes  ':a:'
   ```python
   text1='this is simple string defined using single quotes'
   ```

-  Define string using double quotes
+  Define string using double quotes ":a:"
   ```python
   text1="this is simple string defined using double quotes"
   ```
-  Define string using triple quotes
+  Define string using triple quotes ''':a:'''
   ```python
   text1=''' using triple quotes
   first line